 Application for a place in the Sixth Form is a positive act.
 Your choice should be based upon a real desire to benefit from the courses offered and the wealth of wider opportunities.
 It is important not to make an instinctive decision but to consider all of the options and choices available to you.
 Do talk to the subject staff.
 We all want you to choose a combination of courses which is right for you and guarantees your future success.
 As mentioned above, it is now the case that over 90% of Year 11 students progress into the Sixth Form.
 We are also oversubscribed with students from other schools who apply to join the school following GCSE.
-Of the small number of Twyford students who leave, some enter appropriate and worthwhile employment, some enter highly specialised vocational courses in other institutions and a few find it advantageous to make a fresh start elsewhere.
+Of the small number of Twyford students who leave at the end of Year 11, some enter appropriate and worthwhile employment, some enter highly specialised vocational courses in other institutions and a few find it advantageous to make a fresh start elsewhere.
 If you are accepted for a place in the Sixth Form, be assured that we will invest all our support and expertise in your future.

 16-19 Twyford Bursary

 For a Sixth Form student entitlement to access funds under the Twyford 16-19 Bursary Scheme is dependent upon meeting the criteria in one of the following groups.
 Different levels of funding apply to each group and funding is limited.
 The levels of funding can only be determined once all applications have been made.